ruokun-niu/ruokun-niu.github.io/education.md

 title: Education
 ---

-I am currently a third-year CS student at Georgia Institute of Technology, with thread (concentration) in Intelligence and Information Internetworks.
+I am currently a rising Senior CS student at Georgia Institute of Technology, with thread (concentration) in Intelligence and Information Internetworks.

 Courses: